teaching-on-testbeds/repro-DNS/README.md

 <!-- graph from my experiments -->
 ![attack_cost_repro](https://github.com/user-attachments/assets/993b98a2-7da7-4241-b651-2b1acfdf4e15)

-(The cost(n) function was developed in Afek et al. [1]  and predicts the number of instructions executed during a NRDelegation attack on BIND9.
+(The cost(n) function was developed in Afek et al. [1]  and predicts the number of instructions executed during a NRDelegationAttack on BIND9.
 The function depends only on the number of referrals in the referral response)

 This experiment will measure the instructions executed for malicious and benign queries on patched and unpatched BIND9 implementations&mdash;you should observe around 200,000 instructions for a benign query, more than 2,000,000,000 instructions for a malicious query on the NXNS-patched resolver, and around 200,000,000 on the NXNS-unpatched resolver.
-Additionally, you will test malicious and benign queries on a resolver with mitigations against the NRDelegation attack.
+Additionally, you will test malicious and benign queries on a resolver with mitigations against the NRDelegationAttack.

 Afek et al. [1] proposed three different mitigation mechanisms.
-The following figure shows the reduction in the effect of the attack under the proposed mitigations:
+The following figure shows the original results in the paper for the reduction in the effect of the attack under the proposed mitigations:

 <!-- graph from paper of results from mitigation methods -->
 ![mitigations_cost_paper](https://github.com/user-attachments/assets/a1aaa63c-68e4-4b52-b189-1fa4a0edc3ee)

-Following the responsible disclosure procedure by Afek et al. [1], Internet Systems Consortium patched BIND9 against the NRDelegation attack, limiting the number of database lookups performed when processing delegations in the 9.16.33 version [3].
-The figure below summarizes the results obtained when reproducing the attack experiments for NXNS-patched, NXNS-unpatched, and NRDelegation-patched resolver implementations.
+Following the responsible disclosure procedure by Afek et al. [1], Internet Systems Consortium patched BIND9 against the NRDelegationAttack, limiting the number of database lookups performed when processing delegations, in the 9.16.33 version [3].
+The figure below encompasses the results we obtained when reproducing the NRDelegationAttack on NXNS-patched, NXNS-unpatched, and NRDelegation-patched resolver implementations.

 <!-- my results from E1, E3, and E4 -->
 ![attack_cost_mitigation_repro](https://github.com/user-attachments/assets/a52e7eca-ce3d-43a2-8efa-aa6d48c85a73)

 When evaluating the effectiveness of a DDoS attack, we are interested in the attack's impact on benign client throughput (whether or not a benign client can access resources).
-The experiment will test resolver throughput with and without the NRDelegation attack.
+The experiment will test resolver throughput with and without the NRDelegationAttack.
 When the resolver is under attack, you should observe a significant performance degradation: the benign client does not receive responses, or receives less responses, for its queries (the queries per second outnumber the responses per second).

 <!-- plot actual_qps and responses_per_second from my experiment -->